billaGitHub2016/wal0/CONTRIBUTING.md

 # Contributing Guide

-Welcome to the Compoder contributing guide!
+Welcome to the Wal0 contributing guide!
 As an AI-powered component code generation engine, we're dedicated to providing the best component code generation experience for frontend engineers, supporting multiple tech stacks, component libraries, AI models, and various scenarios.
 Every contribution you make is valuable.

 ## Issue Management